Coherence and elicitability

 where $2^{\mathbb{R}}$ denotes the power set of $\mathbb{R}$.
 Often, but not always, $\nu(P)$ is single valued, for example if we consider the expectation functional $\E$ on the class of all probability measures with finite mean.
 However, quantile functionals may be set-valued.
 In the case of single valued functionals we will confound the one-point set $\nu(P)$ with its unique element.

 In this paper we are interested in the statistical properties of functionals that are law-invariant coherent risk measures; see Section \ref{sec:riskmeasures}.
-The following notions are central in the context of point forecasting.
+The following Definitions \ref{def:consist} and \ref{def:elicit} are central in the context of point forecasting; see \citet[Section 2]{Gneiting2011} for a discussion of their historical background.
 Let $Y$ be a real-valued random variable, which models the future observation of interest.

 \begin{defn} A scoring function $s:\mathbb{R}\times\mathbb{R} \to [0,\infty)$ is \emph{consistent} for the functional $\nu$ relative to the class $\mathcal{P}$, if

 for all $P \in \mathcal{P}$, all $t \in \nu(P)$, and all $x \in \mathbb{R}$.
 Here, $Y$ has distribution $P$.
 It is \emph{strictly consistent} if it is consistent and equality in \eqref{eq:consistency} implies that $x \in \nu(P)$. \end{defn}